Clinkle/CLKModel/README.md

 * `NSDate` provided as an `NSNumber` or `NSString` in millis since epoch
 * `CLKModel` subclasses, which are inflated and deflated recursively

 If you have a JSON array of primitives or strings, that'll parse with no extra code.
-If the array contains JSON that you'd like to define this in your blueprint:
+If the array contains JSON that you'd like to parse into subsequent `CLKModels`, simply define a generic in your blueprint as follows:

 ```objc